 2. Make conversations personalized

 Personalization dazzles the boring customer service.
 No matter what business sector you are in, connecting with customers at a personal level and personalize the experience.
-Make the conversations one-on-one basis, that will give a special feeling to the customer.
+Make the conversations one-on-one basis, which will give a special feeling to the customer.

-Using the first name to address the customer, learning the problems, understanding the requirements, and without wasting time in general questions – jump directly to a right solution for the customer makes the process personal as well as efficient.
+Using the first name to address the customer, learning the problems, understanding the requirements, and without wasting time in general questions – jump directly to the right solution for the customer makes the process personal as well as efficient.

-Further, using an artificial intelligence powered chat application will help you in directing customers to the right support channel instantaneously.
+Further, using an artificial intelligence-powered chat application will help you in directing customers to the right support channel instantaneously.
 Consider the stat: 79% of buyers only consider brands that understand and care about them (Wunderman).

-3. Have right conversational context
+3. Have the right conversational context

 Make sure that you are heading the conversation with your customer in the right context.
-If the customer has approached with some sales related query or information, the conversation should revolve around the same context.
+If the customer has approached with some sales-related query or information, the conversation should revolve around the same context.
 Deviating out of the context does not add any value to the conversation.

 You need to remember the purpose of your conversation.
 Your goal is to fulfill the requirements of your customer with a very delightful conversation.
 Give full attention to your customer by not making hurrying the conversion.